Topl/flutter_annulus/README.md

 1. Clone down the repo locally
 2. Change into the `flutter_annulus` directory
-3. Run the `flutter run -d chrome` to start the app in a Chrome window
+3. Run the `flutter run -d chrome --web-renderer html` to start the app in a Chrome window